danbarr/hcp-packer-webhook-aws/README.md

 ## Usage

-This configuration will create everything except the webhook in HCP.
-Webhooks are not yet suppored by the HCP provider.

 1. Apply this Terraform configuration to create the webhook handler resources.
-2. Obtain the generated HMAC token from AWS Secrets Manager.
-3. Create a webhook in your HCP project settings, specifying the URL (output from this config) and HMAC token.
+2. Access the Webhooks page in your HCP project settings to verify the webhook was created and is enabled.
-4. Enable the following registry events:
-   1. Completed iteration
-   2. Revoked iteration
-   3. Restored iteration
-   4. Deleted iteration
+3. Run a new Packer build; you should see the webhook fire after the iteration completes; the new AMI should have several `HCPPacker*` tags added.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements